(update: killed the counterweight; CNC Kitchen video)

 Minamil: a minimal CNC mill

-First there was #CDCNC, a highly-constrained just-barely-functional one-off toy built by improvisation with found junk with simple tools.
+First there was #CDCNC, a highly-constrained just-barely-functional one-off toy built by improvisation with found junk and simple tools.

 In contrast to CDCNC, this is about reproducibility from a simple BoM, economical access to laser cutting, and instructions for building your own sub-mini CNC mill.